RESEARCH STARTER

 Summary: The International Energy Agency (IEA) is an international energy forum of 28 member countries and is based in Paris, France.

 The International Energy Agency (IEA) was founded in response to the 1973–74 oil crisis.
 According to its Website, the IEA’s initial role “was to help countries coordinate a collective response to major disruptions in oil supply through the release of emergency oil stocks to the markets.”
-The original 16 founding members were Austria, Belgium, Canada, Denmark, Germany, Ireland, Italy, Japan, Luxemburg, the Netherlands, Spain, Sweden, Switzerland, Turkey, United Kingdom, and the United States.
+The original 16 founding members were Austria, Belgium, Canada, Denmark, Germany, Ireland, Italy, Japan, Luxembourg, the Netherlands, Spain, Sweden, Switzerland, Turkey, the United Kingdom, and the United States.
 The role of the IEA is based on four themes: energy security, economic development, environmental awareness, and engagement throughout the world.
 The IEA also produces a variety of publications, such as Medium-Term Oil and Gas Markets, Key World Energy Statistics, and Deploying Renewables.

-It is important to note the IEA was originally founded in response to an oil embargo and thus, energy security is a major part of the organization’s mission, which its Website states involves “promoting diversity, efficiency and flexibility within all energy sectors.”
-The IEA’s Directorate of Energy Markets and Security (EMS) includes an action unit, which is “ready to assess the impact of any supply disruption in the context of the global oil market and to co-ordinate the IEA response should the need for emergency action arise.
+It is important to note the IEA was originally founded in response to an oil embargo, and thus, energy security is a major part of the organization’s mission, which its Website states involves “promoting diversity, efficiency, and flexibility within all energy sectors.”
+The IEA’s Directorate of Energy Markets and Security (EMS) includes an action unit, which is “ready to assess the impact of any supply disruption in the context of the global oil market and to coordinate the IEA response should the need for emergency action arise.

 This requires both the constant monitoring and forecasting of market developments together with regular reviews, preparation, and testing of oil emergency policies and procedures in member countries.
 In response to guidance from the member country energy ministers, EMS is also developing gas security policy analysis.”
 For example, some of the IEA’s energy security activities focused on the 2005 Hurricane Katrina disaster in the Gulf of Mexico.